As of: 29th June 2024

 Contents

-The OECD project on the taxation of the digitalised economy is based on two pillars and aims to improve the acceptance of international corporate taxation.
-The new tax rules are formally adopted by the OECD/G20 Inclusive Framework on BEPS (hereinafter: IF), which comprises more than 140 countries.
-In October 2021, the IF states adopted the political parameters for the two pillars.
-Since then, intensive work has been carried out on the technical implementation provisions.
-For Pillar 1, a multilateral agreement is to be submitted to the states for signature and subsequent ratification in 2024.
-Pillar 2 will not be implemented by means of a multilateral agreement, but by means of a standardised implementation of the rules developed jointly but adopted individually by the states (common approach).
+The OECD project on the taxation of the digitalised economy is based on two pillars and is intended to improve the acceptance of international corporate taxation.
+The work is being carried out by the OECD Secretariat.
+The new tax rules are formally adopted by the ‘OECD/G20 Inclusive Framework on BEPS’ (hereinafter: IF), which comprises more than 140 states.
+In October 2021, the IF countries adopted the political parameters for the two pillars.
+Since then, intensive work has been ongoing on the technical implementing provisions.
+In the case of Pillar 1, a multilateral agreement is to be submitted to the states for signing and subsequent ratification before the end of 2024.
+Pillar 2 will not be implemented by means of a multilateral agreement, but rather through the uniform implementation of the rules that have been jointly developed but individually adopted by the states (common approach).

 Outlook